 - the bundleId IE containing a Bundle Identifier identifying the subscriptions whose event reports may be bundled together (see clause 5.2.2.3.4), if the bundlingAllowed IE is set to true and if the NF service consumer only allows to bundle event reports of specific subscriptions, e.g. if the NWDAF wishes to only bundle event reports generated for a same analytic service request.

-- the inclRatType IE per subscribed event requesting the UPF to include the RAT type in the corresponding event reports (i.e. in NotificationItem).
+- the inclRatType IE per subscribed event requesting the UPF to include the RAT type in the corresponding event reports (i.e. in NotificationItem), if the UPF supports the RATTE feature (see clause 6.1.8).